 Feminine Hygiene Products

 If your toilet is clogged, this may be caused by feminine hygiene products such as pads and tampons.
 Pads and even liners are not, in any way, meant to go down in a drain.
 They are meant to be folded up and placed in a waste basket.

 Tampons are a little more complex.
 There are some forms of tampons that are made to be flushed and others that cannot be.
 However, even the tampons that can be flushed should be flushed separately rather than with toilet paper.
 Otherwise, the toilet paper and the tampon could get tangled together and create a clog.

 Excess hair is responsible for most toilet and drain problems in the nation.
 Once hair is pushed down a drain, it becomes stuck on solid materials in your sewer or water pipes.
 Over a short period of time, this will cause your toilet to clog.

 When cleaning the bathroom, it can become natural to throw paper towels in the toilet rather than the waste basket.
 If the toilet in your bathroom keeps clogging, it may be due to paper towels.
 Since paper towels are designed to be tough and resistant to liquids, they won’t break down once they are flushed.

-This will cause a toilet clog to form in your home.
+To ensure your toilet does not get clogged with paper towels, it’s important to place your dirty paper towels in a plastic bag and then place the plastic bag in your trash.
+In addition, you can throw the contaminated paper towels into a dumpster to prevent clogs in your sewer pipes.
 You should never toss paper towels into your toilet.
-If your paper towels are soiled, you can instead place them in a plastic bag and then place the plastic bag in your bin or throw it out in a dumpster immediately.
 For a more environmentally friendly solution, you might even consider using rags or sponges in place of paper towels.